 When it comes to learning styles, people often analyze children for various traits that would classify them as visual learners, audio learners, kinesthetic learners, and so on.
 However, did you know that arguing is actually a learning style for various personality types?
 I know this might be met with a lack of enthusiasm by parents with argumentative children.
 You might be thinking, “Wait!
-I have to keep putting up with this?
-No way!”.
-I ask you to give me a chance to explain.
+Do I have to keep putting up with this?
+No way!”

 Who are the most argumentative Myers-Briggs® types?

 Without a doubt, the consensus seems to be that the NT (Intuitive Thinking) personality types are the most argumentative.
-They also happen to be incredibly ingenious and highly innovative in their thinking.
-The reason for this is that intuitive thinkers tend to want to find the most primal, logical, basic truth behind an idea.
+These types also happen to be incredibly ingenious and highly innovative in their thinking.
+The reason for this is that intuitive thinkers tend to want to find truth in the world, and they’re going to look at it from numerous angles and vantage points.
 “This is how it’s always been done” will not appeal to an NT.
 If you tell your NT child to use table manners, for example, they’re going to want a really clear, logical explanation for why.
 Believe me, I have an NT child, and from experience know this to be true.
-Saying, “because I said so” will likely cause a backlash.
+Saying, “Because I said so” will likely cause a backlash.
 You’ll either end up driving yourself crazy or shutting them down over time and blocking out what is a fundamental way of learning for them.

 Why are they so argumentative?

-Intuitive types aren’t content with what is or has always been, they want to know why things are and what they mean.
-NTs want logic and they like to change things to make them better.
-They do this by essentially arguing with the standard, and finding ways to improve it.
+Intuitive types aren’t content with what is or has always been, they want to know why things are and what they mean for the future.
+NTs crave logic, truth, progress, and insight.
+They argue with the standard and find ways to improve it.
 What NTs don’t want are generalized statements, platitudes, or tradition-oriented rules.
 They will not subscribe to any belief system or set of rules without first making sure it holds up to intense scrutiny.
 Their skeptical mind is something that can’t be turned on or off, it’s an essential part of how they function as people.

 While an NT child may be perceived as being defiant, they simply can’t allow themselves to learn from something without holding it up to criticism first.
 Many parents and teachers, especially SJ types, can misread this as being an open form of rebellion or pride.
-Since 40% of the population is comprised of SJ personality types, and NT’s only comprise 5-10% of the population, they are often outnumbered.
-SJ types are especially common in elementary and grade school teaching professions, and can be turned off by the debative nature of NT’s, who are often labeled as problem students in school.
+Since NTs only comprise 13.5% of the population (MBTI® Manual – 4th Edition) they are often outnumbered.
+Many other types are turned off by the debative nature of NTs, who are often labeled as problem students in school.

 If my child argues does that mean they are an NT personality type?